aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1463-Non - Linear Dimensionality Reduction Methods.md

 Until recently, it was the best, state-of-the-art dimensionality reduction technique.
 Now, it has been replaced by a better and faster method called **UMAP**.

-t-SNE basically decreases the multi-dimension to 2d or 3d dimensions such that the human eyes can visualize it.
+t-SNE basically reduces the multi-dimensional data into 2 or 3 dimensions such that the human eyes can visualize it.
 This reduces the data analysis work as it can reveal various patterns in the data set in 2d or 3d.

 ### Visualizing 784 dimensions in 2d using t-SNE